KevinKra/Notes/certifications/aws/solutions_architect/raw_2.md

 - Amazon Kinesis is fully managed and runs your streaming applications without requiring you to manage any infrastructure.

 - Amazon Kinesis can handle any amount of streaming data and process data from hundreds of thousands of sources with very low latencies.

+### Questions

+- What is Kinesis?
+- What types of data can you inject in real-time with Kinesis?
+- Does Kinesis need to wait for all data to be collected before responding?
+- Is Kinesis fully managed?